islaytitans/alien/docs/src/GM/dow.md

 - Read what's the story mother
 - Remind roll are less often than d&d only when failure has significant impact

 Oil mining and refinery on an Ice moon that's forever in twilight.
-The city around the refinery has largely been desserted in, in part due to the boundry war between UA and UPP
+The city around the refinery has largely been deserted, in part due to the boundry war between UA and UPP

 - recommend they either head to the Space Port or the Obilivion dive bar